Twigonometry/Cybersecurity-Notes/Writeups/Hack the Box/Boxes/Cereal/25 - Deserialisation.md

 }
 ```

-It looks like we need to specify the class in the `$type` field, as suggested by the initial article by @frycos, and then set our variables.
+It looks like we need to specify the class in the `$type` field, as suggested by the initial article by frycos, and then set our variables.
 We will create a test payload for now, and then attempt to make one to download a shell.

 I'm unsure the purpose of the `PresentationFramework, Version=...` strings, so I'll look for some documentation on the `Json.Net` formatter and see if it sheds some light on how to call a constructor.